pomponchik/instld/README.md

 pip install instld
 ```

-And use the library in one of two ways: by running your script through it or by importing a context manager from there.
+And use the library in one of three ways: by typing commands via REPL, by running your script through it or by importing a context manager from there.

 If you run the script [like this](#script-launch-mode), all dependencies will be automatically installed when the application starts and deleted when it stops: